MicrosoftDocs/visualstudio-docs/docs/xaml-tools/xaml-code-editor.md

 ### Top left, first row

-Starting at the top left, and from left to right, there's a Design tab, a Swap Panes button, a XAML tab, and a Pop-Out XAML button.
+Starting at the top left, and from left to right, there's a **Design** tab, a **Swap Panes** button, a **XAML** tab, and a **Pop-Out XAML** button.

 ![Screenshot of the first of the two top rows of the XAML code editor window in Visual Studio 2019, in which UI elements on the left are highlighted](media/xaml-code-editor-top-row-left.png)

-Here's how to use each of these tabs and buttons:
+Here's how they work:

-- To change the focus from the XAML code editor to the XAML Designer, choose the **Design** tab.
+- The **Design** tab changes the focus from the XAML code editor to the XAML Designer.
-- To reverse the location of the XAML Designer and the XAML code editor in the IDE, choose the **Swap Panes** button.
+- The **Swap Panes** button reverses the location of the XAML Designer and the XAML code editor in the IDE.
-- To change the focus back to the XAML code editor, choose the **XAML** tab.
+- The **XAML** tab changes the focus back to the XAML code editor.
-- To create a separate XAML code editor window that is outside of the IDE, choose the **Pop Out XAML** button.
+- The **Pop Out XAML** button creates a separate XAML code editor window that's outside of the IDE.

 ### Top right, first row

-Continuing at the top right, and from left to right, there's a Vertical Split button, a Horizontal Split button, and a Collapse Panes button.
+Continuing at the top right, and from left to right, there's a **Vertical Split** button, a **Horizontal Split** button, and a **Collapse Panes** button.

 ![Screenshot of the first of the two top rows of the XAML code editor window in Visual Studio 2019, in which UI elements on the right are highlighted](media/xaml-code-editor-top-row-right.png)

-Here's how to use each of these buttons:
+Here's how they work:

-- To change the location of the XAML Designer and the XAML code editor in the IDE from a horizontal alignment to a vertical alignment, choose the **Vertical Split** button.
+- The **Vertical Split** button changes the location of the XAML Designer and the XAML code editor in the IDE from a horizontal alignment to a vertical alignment.
-- To change the location of the XAML Designer and the XAML code editor in the IDE from a vertical alignment to a horizontal alignment, choose the **Horizontal Split** button.
+- The **Horizontal Split** button changes the location of the XAML Designer and the XAML code editor in the IDE from a vertical alignment to a horizontal alignment.
-- To hide the XAML code editor temporarily while you focus on using the XAML Designer within the IDE, choose the **Collapse Pane** button.
-(To restore the XAML code editor, choose the same button again, now named the **Expand Pane** button.)
+- The **Collapse Pane** button hides the XAML code editor temporarily while you focus on using the XAML Designer within the IDE.
+(To restore the XAML code editor, choose the same button again, which is now named the **Expand Pane** button.)

 > [!TIP]
 > You can run two parallel instances of the XAML code editor concurrently by using both the **Pop Out XAML** button and the **Expand Pane** button.